Arul1541/Python-problemsolving-programs/README.md

 5.string based problems
-6.max in rows and max in column returns sum of both 7.racers and only one pitcrew ,how many maximum racers can be serviced in a position
+6.max in rows and max in column returns sum of both 7.racers and only one pitcrew ,how many maximum racers can be serviced in a position 8.samuel shoe factory ,where there are n machine operated...